evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 }
 ```

-If we go this route, then the need to use corresponding script for each environment when we deploy.
-So our deployment script could look like this one:
+If we go that route, then we need to use corresponding template file when we deploy to the environment.
+So our deployment script might look like this:

 ```bash
 #!/usr/bin/env bash